 Inside you’ll find the top 10 reasons your baby won’t sleep.
 The reason is probably easier than you think… Check out my free video sleep series as well if you know you need a lot of help!
-If you are in the newborn phase, get my free Ultimate Newborn Sleep Schedule: Week by Week.

 There is nothing quite like that feeling.

 They aren’t always able to teach themselves to sleep on their own, but with some gentle and consistent help from you (and some good sleep habits) they will get it!

-While there will be more factors than these alone, in all my conversations with mothers and all the books I’ve read, these are the top 10 most common reasons.
+While there will be more factors than these alone, these are the top 10 most common reasons.

 Baby is overstimulated

-Babies are no different.
-Too many screens, noise, toys, books, scene changes, errands, and people talking in their faces will make them overstimulated.
 You can prevent this by keeping them on a good routine, guarding their rest, and giving them a proper wind down before nap or bedtimes.
 This is something really to pay attention to if you are having some witching hours.

 If your baby is awake too long, they will fight sleep.